vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que3.Given two arrays of numbers, write a function that returns a new array that contains only the unique elements from both arrays.
+### Que 3.
+Given two arrays of numbers, write a function that returns a new array that contains only the unique elements from both arrays.

 ```
  function uniqueElements(val1, val2) {